 Planning a Finale Party?
 Abbey Cooks Entertain to the Rescue

 Need help and inspiration for your Downton Finale party?
 My book can help you decide what type of party to hold (upstairs dinner, servants hall tribute or cocktails) providing authentic food of the period.
 HINT: this finale is you may wish to focus on Scottish food and drink.
 Encourage your guests to dress up as their favorite Downton character.
 You have much more fun when you are in costume.

 With 220 Downton era recipes, you will want to get this book for recipes for the famous Downton dishes from Season 1-3.
-This 432 page ebook sells for only $7.95.
-Book sales help offset my costs in food, equipment and time to keep bringing you new dishes each week.
+This 432 page Book sales for this 440+ page book help for this 400offset my costs in food, equipment and time to keep bringing you new dishes.
 You can only get a signed copy here on my site.
 If you don’ have an eReader I would suggest the PDF version which can be printed if you like.

 Be THE Cook in Your Own Abbey